Chlorambucil is used to treat a number of different cancers of the blood or lymphatic system.

 Chlorambucil is used to treat some cancers, particularly cancer of white blood cells and cancers of the lymphatic system.
-It can be prescribed for both adults and children.
+It can be prescribed both for adults and for children.

 In cancer, certain cells in the body grow and multiply too fast.
-Chemotherapy (anti-cancer) medicines like chlorambucil work by preventing the growth and division of cells, and this reduces the number of cancer cells your body makes.
+Anti-cancer medicines (chemotherapy) like chlorambucil work by preventing the growth and division of cells, and this reduces the number of cancer cells your body makes.
 Chlorambucil can be used as a treatment on its own, or alongside other medicines to help treat your condition.

 Before taking chlorambucil

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
 For these reasons, before you (or, if appropriate, your child) start taking chlorambucil it is important that your doctor or pharmacist knows: